YijunBao/Shallow-UNet-Neuron-Segmentation_SUNS/README.md

 # Links to Datasets and Manual Markings
 In our paper, we used two-photon imaging videos from [Allen Brain Observatory dataset](https://github.com/AllenInstitute/AllenSDK/wiki/Use-the-Allen-Brain-Observatory-%E2%80%93-Visual-Coding-on-AWS), [Neurofinder Challenge website](https://github.com/codeneuro/neurofinder), and [CaImAn dataset](https://zenodo.org/record/1659149).
 We used the manual markings of Allen Brain Observatory and Neurofinder from [STNeuroNet](https://github.com/soltanianzadeh/STNeuroNet) repository, and used the manual markings of CaImAn dataset from [CaImAn dataset](https://zenodo.org/record/1659149).
 A more detailed instruction is given under the folder `paper reproduction`.

+# Known issues
+There are some known issues with the code.
+We have listed them in the issues page, including [#1](https://github.com/YijunBao/Shallow-UNet-Neuron-Segmentation_SUNS/issues/1) and [#5](https://github.com/YijunBao/Shallow-UNet-Neuron-Segmentation_SUNS/issues/5).The issue [#5](https://github.com/YijunBao/Shallow-UNet-Neuron-Segmentation_SUNS/issues/5) is particularly troublesome, because it may cause computer crash, and it will slow down the pre-processing speed signficantly when the operation system is Windows, the CPU is AMD, and the lateral size is a multiple of 256.
+We have solutions to bypass the issues, but we welcome any feedback, analysis, or better solutions to the issues.

 # Citing
 If you use any part of this software in your work, please cite Bao et al. 2021: